Miracle Man (The X-Files): Broadcast and reception

-"Miracle Man" premiered on the Fox network on March 18, 1994, and was first broadcast in the United Kingdom on BBC Two on January 26, 1995.
+"Miracle Man" premiered on the Fox network on March 18, 1994.
 The episode earned a Nielsen household rating of 7.5 with a 13 share, meaning that roughly 7.5 percent of all television-equipped households, and 13 percent of households watching TV, were tuned in to the episode.
 A total of 7.1 million households watched this episode during its original airing.

 In a retrospective of the first season in Entertainment Weekly, the episode was rated a B−.
 Scott Bairstow's guest role was praised, though it was noted that "an ultimately contrived plot and a stereotypical Bible-thumping Southern milieu make for a case more suited to Jessica Fletcher than Mulder and Scully".
 Zack Handlen, writing for The A.V.
 Club, described it as "a largely predictable story that hits all the middle-of-the-road marks", finding the religious imagery to have been used to little effect.
 Matt Haigh, writing for Den of Geek, felt that the identity of the killer was one of the few endings amongst first season episodes that he had found genuinely surprising, though he attributed this to the episode's focus on Mulder's personal history.
 The use of Mulder's visions of his sister Samantha as a motivation for his actions in this episode has been seen as "opening up" the overarching search for the truth about her through the series.
 The plot for "Miracle Man" was also adapted as a novel for young adults in 2000 by Terry Bisson.